sushantkumar23/ai-hiring-studio/README.md

 ## Deployment

-Dockerfile is provided for easy deployment of the LLM hiring system along with a requirements.txt file with a containerized environment.
+Dockerfile is provided for easy deployment of the AI Hiring Studio along with a requirements.txt file with a containerized environment.

 For quicker deployments, on managed services such as Vercel, the `vercel.json` file is provided for easy deployment.